-LaRue D. Carter Memorial Hospital is a 225-bed intensive treatment center for the care of the mentally ill---men, women, and children.
+LaRue D. Carter Memorial Hospital is a 225-bed intensive treatment center for the care of the mentally ill-men, women, and children.
 The hospital provides guided clinical instruction in the care of patients with psychiatric disorders.

-Central State Hospital has almost 2,500 beds and is devoted to the care of the mentally ill.
+Central State Hospital is a 2,440-bed hospital for the care of the mentally ill.
 The facilities in this hospital are used for clinical instruction in psychiatric nursing.

-The Health and Hospital Corporation of Marion County, Division of Public Health, Bureau of Public Health Nursing, is an official health agency which offers the student experience in clinics, field visits to community agencies, school health programs, and home visits.
+The Health and Hospital Corporation of Marion County, Division of Public Health, is an official health agency which offers the student experience in clinics, field visits to community agencies, school health programs, and home visits.

 The Visiting Nurse Association of Indianapolis is a United Fund agency which affords the nursing student experience in the sociological, psychological, and economic aspects of the ill patient and in bedside care and health teaching of the patient and family in the home.

 Flanner House, a community center, offers the student in nursing an opportunity for experience with well children in the activities of a day nursery school.
 In addition to the planned programs in the agencies described above, students have experience in a variety of community organizations and agencies such as: voluntary health agencies, nursing homes, doctors' offices, industries, etc.